LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-class.rst

 to add fields.

 In the ``Views`` folder, the ``Events/Add.cshtml`` template still uses a ``desc`` field so we don't need to update this view.
-We do, however, need to do into ``Events/Index.cshtml`` to add the table data for an event's description.
+We do, however, need to go into ``Events/Index.cshtml`` to add the table data for an event's description.

 ``Events/Index.cshtml``: